-Here are a few of my favourite items in the Auckland Museum’s Māori collection:
+Here are a few of my favourite items in the Auckland Museum’s Māori collection.

 The Auckland War Memorial Museum is its full name, and the third floor features New Zealand’s military history.
 The rest of the museum is home to natural science, human history, documents and interactive opportunities for children.

-Practical Information and Tips for Visitors:
+Practical Information and Tips for Visitors to the Auckland Museum:

 - There is a daily Māori culture performance for an additional cost.
 It is one of the best we have seen, our other favourite being the new Māori cultural show at the Waitangi Treaty Grounds.